colaisr/max_signal/docs/MASTER_PLAN.md

 ### 1) Purpose and Scope

 - **Goal**: Build an MVP system that analyzes markets from multiple sources and produces actionable trading posts in Telegram style, with intrastep transparency for prompt control and tuning.
+Supports multiple analysis types optimized for different asset classes (commodity futures, crypto, equities).
 Later add backtesting to replay the same analysis on historical data.
 - **Early usage**: Few users; focus on logic quality, prompt control, and result observability.
 - **Triggering**: Manual at first; scheduled (daily; later hourly/1m/5m) after.
 - **Outputs**:
   - UI to trigger and view runs with all intrastep data.
   - Telegram direct messages to all users who started the bot with the final merged analysis.
 - **AI approach**: Heavy usage of LLM agents/tools; LLM provider switchable via OpenAI-compatible API using OpenRouter for simplicity and cost/uptime benefits (`https://openrouter.ai/`).
+- **Language**: All analysis outputs and UI in Russian.

 Constraints and preferences:
 - Monorepo structure (backend and frontend in same repository).